SNW-KK/KK_BreastPhysicsController/README.md

 # KK_BreastPhysicsController
-This plugin enable to control DynamicBone's some parameter of breast in Koikatsu!
+This plugin enable to control DynamicBone's some parameters of breast in Koikatsu!

+## Install
+Put this plugin in KoikatsuGameRoot/BepinEx directory.
+Requiere KKAPI ver1.2 and BepisPlugins r9(ExtensibleSaveFormat).

 ## Description
 ### Control DynamicBone's parameters